thegleb/CarND-Capstone/docs/writeup.md

 - we identify a `yellow` light and we are close enough to it to exclude the possibility of the light turning red before we cross the line.

-This ensures that in the worst case scenario, the car will always stop at the next stopline (assuming it is not mis -detecting red lights as green).
+This ensures that in the worst case scenario, the car will always stop at the next stopline (assuming it is not mis-detecting red lights as green).

 # Future work
-- Train the model with smaller traffic lights so that we do not miss these traffic lights in our detection.
+- More carefully tune the model to detect smaller traffic lights so that we do not miss these traffic lights in our detection
+- The chosen site model doesn't seem to have great accuracy detecting traffic lights up close, so one approach would be to generate more training data with larger traffic lights to improve this performance

 # References